 For a list of Write-A-Thon Writers, their respective Sponsors, and their team assignments, please check out:

 You can also find statistics on Write-A-Thons from years past:

 That's really all there is to it.
 So if you're planning on entering NaNoWrimo and want to earn some GPs for some fantastic WdC groups while you're at it, make sure you get a Sponsor to submit a "Sponsor Sign-Up Form" on your behalf by the end of October!
 Feel free to post your interest in being sponsored in the forum below, or directly contact any friends, mentors, or acquaintances you know.
-If you're having trouble finding a sponsor and it's getting close to the entry deadline, e-mail Jeff and we'll figure something out.
+If you're having trouble finding a sponsor and it's getting close to the entry deadline, e-mail Jeff-o'-lantern and we'll figure something out.